Lenora Mandella

 Lenora Mandella (May 4, 1931 – August 12, 2005) played shortstop and pitcher in the All-American Girls Professional Baseball League between 1949 and 1951.
 She both batted and threw right-handed.
 Her nickname was Smokey.
 She measured 5 feet 7 inches and weighed 145 pounds.

 Born in McKeesport, Pennsylvania, Lenora became a pioneer in women's baseball, and was featured in the Hall of Fame in Cooperstown, New York on November 6, 1988.
 As well, she was a local duckpin bowler.
 She worked for the Glasshouse in Glassport, Operating Engineers Local 66 Insurance Fund in Monroeville and Copperweld until she retired.
-She died in Herminie, PA.
+She died in Herminie, Pennsylvania.

 Baseball beginnings

 Lenora first began her involvement in baseball when Philip K. Wrigley – owner of the Chicago Cubs – financed the league in the mid-1940s, when a lot of the men were called up to serve in World War II.
 In 1949, Lenora attended a tryout at McKeesport's Renziehausen Park.
 From that, she was sent on a trip to Sound Bend, Indiana for spring training.
 According to her friend Norma Dearfield, "she had a pretty good arm."

 Lenora played for the Peoria Redwings (in 1951), the South Bend Blue Sox (in 1949), and the Springfield Sallies (in 1950).